JordanWitt/JordanWitt/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Keen eye for front-end but focusing on Java.
+- :seedling: Keen eye for front-end, Graphic Design and UI/UX.

 - :zap: In my free time I play too much League of Legends and occassionally workout.